12 Top-Rated Attractions & Things to Do in Las Cruces, NM

 10. Fill your Boots at Monuments to Main Street Festival

-Monuments to Main Street Festival is a month-long event, usually happening in September, that celebrates the history, culture, nature, film, and cuisine of Las Cruces and the surrounding area.
+Monuments to Main Street Festival is a month-long event, usually happening in September, that celebrates the history, culture, nature, film, and cuisine of Las Cruces and Doña Ana County.
 If you've got a month to spare, make it monumental and check out this festival.
 It has done all the organizing for you and goes well beyond the itinerary of the average sightseeing tourist.

-Here's a sample of what's up for grabs: A hike at White Sands National Park under the full moon, a balloon and music festival at White Sands, a tour of a slot canyon, an airplane ride, jeep tours, a float trip down the Rio Grande, and a hike up Picacho Peak.
+Here's a sample of what's up for grabs: A hike at White Sands National Park under the full moon, a balloon and music festival at White Sands, guided tours of Fort Selden, fine arts shows, birding in Mesilla Valley Bosque State Park, gravel bike rides, interactive campfire cooking demonstrations, movie screenings in Apodaca Park, and yoga in La Cueva Amphitheater.

 11. Kick Up Dust at Lake Valley Ghost Town

 A museum is part of the old schoolhouse, and there's a chapel where you can pray not to run out of gas and water.
+You can also embark on a self-guided interpretive walking tour.
 Be sure to take along sunscreen and a hat because "dry heat" is still smokin' hot when there's no shade.
 Check to make sure you're going on a day when the site is open to the public.

 12. Get Involved at New Mexico Farm and Ranch Heritage Museum

 Museums in Las Cruces showcase plenty of history and culture, with one standout for people who like to be involved as participants and observers.
-At the interactive New Mexico Farm and Ranch Heritage Museum, set on 47 acres, you'll learn all about 3,000 years of farming and ranching in the area.
-Check out demonstrations of real live people milking cows, blacksmithing, water dowsing, and quilting.
+At the interactive New Mexico Farm and Ranch Heritage Museum, set on 47 acres, you'll learn all about 4,000 years of farming and ranching in the area.
+Check out live demonstrations of quilting, wool spinning, sewing, and chair caning.

-This city-run museum is a child-friendly place to visit, with things to do for everyone in the family.
+This city-run museum is a child-friendly attraction, with things to do for everyone in the family.
 See exhibits of plants and live desert animals.
 Plan to attend a scheduled feeding of turtles, snakes, and lizards.
-This museum and three others run by the city – the Museum of Art, Branigan Cultural Center, and Railroad Museum –are all free of charge.
+While this museum requires a small admission charge, several others run by the city—the Museum of Art, Branigan Cultural Center, the Museum of Nature & Science, and Railroad Museum—are all free of charge.